What you will study

 - practice learning (10 days of verified practice experience in your normal workplace preparation for ‘Readiness for direct practice’, followed by a practice placement of 80 days)

-- a residential weekend and three practice skills workshops
+- a mandatory residential school and three practice skills workshops – these are usually held face-to-face

 - five blocks of study, which you will study online.